 I’m assembling a number of closes we cover at our Boot Camp and in our training/strategic coaching.
 Hopefully, I’ll end up with a solid guidebook we can share with readers.
 Over the next few weeks I’ll publish a few closes to the blog.
 Most closes come from a 70 minute audio on closing I recorded last year.

-The Steve Jobs Close is really about closing at the highest level.
-Understanding this ‘close’ begins with an urban legend.
+The Steve Jobs Close is about closing at the highest level.
+Understanding this ‘close’ begins with a (likely embellished) story about Steve Jobs.

 In 1984, Apple was looking to hire new CEO.
 The company was growing beyond the reaches of the young Steve Jobs.
-The board wanted some seasoned leadership for the journey ahead.
-They set their sites on PepsiCo VP John Scully and, as the legend goes, the board spent two days talking about compensation, market segments, business plans, products, etc. At the end of two full days Scull said thanks but no thanks.
+The board wanted some seasoned leadership for the journey ahead and they set their sites on PepsiCo VP John Scully.
+As the legend goes, the board spent two days talking with Scully about compensation, market segments, business plans, products, etc. At the end of two full days, Scully said, “thanks but no thanks” and turned down the offer.

-Jobs, still looking out for the best interest of his ‘baby’ is befuddled at the board’s inability to close the deal.
-The story then says Jobs flew out to meet Scully.
+Jobs, still looking out for the best interest of his ‘baby’, is befuddled at the board’s inability to close the deal.
+As the story goes, Jobs said, “Let me have a crack it it…” and flew out to meet Scully.
 They went for a walk and Jobs asked Scully to share his thoughts.
-He spent the duration of the walk just listening to Scully.
-When Scully finished, Jobs turned to him and said, “Let me ask you one question, ‘Do you want to sell sugar water to kids your whole life or do you want to change the world?’”
+Jobs spent the duration of the walk just listening to Scully talk and when finished, Jobs turned to him and asked one simple question, “‘Do you want to sell sugar water to kids your whole life or do you want to change the world?”

 Scully go it.
 He took job.
 He was CLOSED.